topo-gps/ios-manual/en/waypoints/waypoints_select.rst

    :width: 320px
    :alt: Waypoint selection screen Topo GPS

-   *The select screen in which you can select waypoint.*
+   *The selection screen in which you can select waypoints.*

 Selecting waypoints